-The acquisition of Cadence Network was funded with the issuance of Advantage IQ common stock.
+The acquisition of Cadence Network effective July 2, 2008 was funded with the issuance of Advantage IQ common stock.
 Under the transaction agreement, the previous owners of Cadence Network can exercise a right to have their shares of Advantage IQ common stock redeemed during July 2011 or July 2012 if Advantage IQ is not liquidated through either an initial public offering or sale of the business to a third party.
 Their redemption rights expire July 31, 2012.
 The redemption price would be determined based on the fair market value of Advantage IQ at the time of the redemption election as determined by certain independent parties.
-Based on the estimated fair market value of Advantage IQ common stock held by the previous owners of Cadence Network, redeemable noncontrolling interests were \$31.2 million as of March 31, 2010.
-Additionally, certain minority shareholders and option holders of Advantage IQ have the right to put their shares back to Advantage IQ at their discretion during an annual put window.
-This redeemable noncontrolling interest was \$8.7 million as of March 31, 2010 for the intrinsic value of stock options outstanding, as well as outstanding redeemable stock.
+Additionally, certain minority shareholders and certain option holders of Advantage IQ have the right to put their shares back to Advantage IQ at their discretion during an annual put window.
+The following table details redeemable noncontrolling interests as of September 30, 2010 and December 31, 2009 (dollars in thousands):